kanej/www.kanej.me/README.md

 kanej.me website
 ----------------

-Some information about, pulled together from across the interwebs.
+Some information about me, pulled together from across the interwebs.